The-Assembly/Rider_app/README.md

 STEP 3: Download oracle virtual box from <a href="https://www.virtualbox.org/wiki/Downloads"> here </a>.

-STEP 4: Next right click on the Genymotion icon, and under "Run with graphic processor", select High performance (NVIDIA) processor, the name of your graphic processor varies with what you have installed on your system, in our case it's Nvidia.
+STEP 4: Next, right click on the Genymotion icon, and under "Run with graphic processor", select High performance (NVIDIA) processor, the name of your graphic processor varies with what you have installed on your system, in our case it's Nvidia.

-STEP 5: To set up a virtual device you need to first login to the genymotion account that you previously created.
+STEP 5: To set up a virtual device, you need to first login to the genymotion account that you previously created.
 After login in, you will get an option to install your first virtual machine.

 STEP 6: Select **"Google Nexus 5X - 6.0.0 - API 23 - 1080 X1920"** virtual machine, and wait for it to download.